 To contact an individual board member, click their name below.

-Susan Smith-Franks (Sassy), Treasurer, spent a total of 10 summers at Camp Little Notch.
+Susan Smith-Franks (Sassy), Vice President, spent a total of 10 summers at Camp Little Notch.
 She was a camper from 1972 to 1981, including Adventurers (Mt.
 Marcy), Voyageurs (Algonquin Park) and MANY years of Riders.
 She was a counselor in 1982 for general program and Riders III.
 She has invested much time and energy as a member of the CLN Property Committee over the past few years, and also served on the Executive Director Search Committee.
 Susan is Director of Environmental and Linen Services for ARAMARK at Middlesex Hospital.
 She has also been involved with Another Octave, a non-profit women's chorus, for most of its 25+ years.
 She is a singing member, and has served in multiple leadership positions including treasurer and many years as chairperson.
 Susan is happily married to Lydia Smith-Franks and has two sons, Alex and Ian.
 Lydia and Susan met and fell in love at CLN!
 Susan and her family live in Hamden, CT.
 Susan joined the board to continue the job of preserving and developing the amazing property so that future generations can experience the tranquility, adventure and empowerment that is the heart of CLN.

 Directors at Large (listed alphabetically)